aztfmods/terraform-azurerm-vnet/README.md

 This [Makefile](./Makefile) defines three different types of tests:

-**test_local**: This test is ideal for local deployments, as it allows overriding the workload and environment values.
+[test_local](Makefile#L13): This test is ideal for local deployments, as it allows overriding the workload and environment values.
 It performs additional tests.
 The command for executing this test is ```make test_local```.

 **test_extended**: This test is utilized for additional checks in the github workflow, making it the default test for the module.